Getting Your Wellness Started

 Eating habits — Time of day, number of meals, where do you eat, eat fast/slow, chew enough, etc.

-Food journal - at least 5 days worth, a couple weekdays and the weekend.
+Food journal — at least 5 days worth, a couple weekdays and the weekend at the bare minimum.
+If you can do it for two weeks, even better.

 Bowel movements - regular/irregular, shape, consistency, etc.